darkn3to/pdfocr/README.md

 ## Packaged Binaries
-   You may download the application from the 'Release' tab.
+   You may download the application from the 'Releases' tab.